Compression for Dummies

 Ratio is essentially the amount of gain reduction applied to the signal; for example a ratio of 4:1 means that if the signal is 4 dB beyond the threshold, the output signal level is reduced to 1 dB beyond the threshold level that means the outputted level is reduced by 3 dB

-It is important to note that a high ratio can squash a signal; and low ratio might not be enough to achieve balanced levels.
+It is important to note that a high ratio can squash a signal, and a low ratio might not be enough to achieve balanced levels.

 Tip: Initially set to max and then down to the desired degree, once you’ve known the threshold extent then you can determine the ratio.